IrfanaIbrahim/ToDoMaster/README.md

 ```
 ## Note Behind

 In this project I have set the Environment variables as my own local host MySQL Workbench.
-You can either use Online databases from Aiven console or Console Clever Cloud etc.
+You can either use Online databases from Aiven console or Console Clever Cloud etc. And make sure to insert tables in database(user,project,todo).